Status: Nature Conservation Marine Protected Area (Nature Conservation MPA)

 Last updated: April 2017

-Progress is ongoing with the recommendation for fisheries management proposals to the European Commission.
+Progress is ongoing with fisheries management options being developed.
 Ongoing site condition monitoring work will be required in order to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.

 - The implementation of management measures – management actions considered necessary to achieve the conservation objectives of a site.

 - Site condition monitoring programmes – collecting the information necessary to determine progress towards a site's conservation objectives.

 - Assessment of progress towards conservation objectives – using available information to infer whether or not a site is moving towards or has achieved its conservation objectives.